aleko21/Adaptive-Learning-Locking/README.md

 This plugin works on Moodle 2.x.
 The Research and Development team is searching partners in order to:

 1. Test the plugin and its functionality
-2. Update the code and make it work with the new version of Moodle
+2. Update the code and make it works with the current version of Moodle

 Write an e-mail to alessandro.pagano@osel.it if you are interested in contributing